 5. Festivals and Entertainment in Selçuk

-Located on the coast of Pamucak Beach, famous for its golden sand, Hedef Beyt Hotel offers an unforgettable holiday experience with its women-only and men-only indoor and outdoor swimming pools, children facilities and spa, available at dedicated times.
+Located on the coast of Pamucak Beach, famous for its golden sand, Hedef Beyt Hotel offers an unforgettable holiday experience with its women-only and men-only indoor and outdoor pools, children facilities and spa.

 Enjoy your holiday in Hedef Beyt Hotel with its lush gardens, delicious food, alcohol-free environment and extensive entertainment programmes.